-In the 36th edition of “Legends of the Game” we look at the career of Sal LoCascio.
+In the one hundred and fifth edition of “Legends of the Game” we look at the career of Sal LoCascio.

 From Sal’s Wikipedia page…